jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 A typical use-case for this event is to perform house keeping tasks and allow to shutdown instance gracefully.
 Examples of tasks can range from breaking the lifeline of loadbalancer healthchecks, wait for all active connections to terminate or backup the machine...

+> Note: 15 mins before the end of the wait time (so, after 45 mins with default settings), the instance is placed in the 'unuseable' state.
+When an instance enters the 'unuseable' state, a User Notification of type `new_instances_marked_as_unuseable` is sent: User may log and react to this event to detect instances needing servicing.

 ### Probe of operational readiness